kubero-dev/docs/docs/comparison.md

 **API**
 The app should have an API to manage the running applications.

+**Vulnerability Scans**
+The app should be able run vulnerbility scans on the running apps.

 **CI/CD**
 The app should be able to deploy apps from git repositories.